Charles Murray, 7th Earl of Dunmore

-Charles Adolphus Murray, 7th Earl of Dunmore VD DL (24 March 1841 – 27 August 1907), styled Viscount Fincastle from birth until 1845, was a Scottish peer, Conservative politician, explorer, author, and artist.
+Charles Adolphus Murray, 7th Earl of Dunmore VD DL (24 March 1841 – 27 August 1907), styled Viscount Fincastle from birth until 1845, was a British Conservative politician, explorer, author, aristocrat and artist.

 Early life

 He was born in London on 24 March 1841.
 He was the only son of Alexander Murray, 6th Earl of Dunmore and his wife, Lady Catherine Herbert.
 His three sisters were Lady Susan Murray (wife of the 9th Earl of Southesk), Lady Constance Murray (wife of the 15th Lord Elphinstone), and Lady Victoria Murray (wife of Rev. Henry Cunliffe).

 His paternal grandparents were George Murray, 5th Earl of Dunmore and Lady Susan Hamilton (a daughter of the 9th Duke of Hamilton).
 His maternal grandparents were Gen. George Herbert, 11th Earl of Pembroke, and the Russian noblewoman Countess Catherine Woronzoff (or Vorontsova), daughter of the Russian ambassador to St James's, Semyon Romanovich Vorontsov.

 On 16 July 1845, four year old Charles succeeded his father as Earl of Dunmore.
 He received his education at Eton College.